ancuongnguyen07/ClonedSISU/README.md

 ### **This `README.md` also serves as a documentation for the project.
 Additional documentation are provided [here](./documentation/).
 The links in this `README.md` lead to the corresponding files/folders that are mentioned.
 Because it's more interactive, we recommend you to read through this `README.md` first, and then the provided `PDF` documentation.**

-The project's goal is to create an implementation of the Sisu system, using Java, JavaFX library, and SceneBuilder.
-The program will have a working GUI, as well as functionalities that will be described briefly in this `README.md` and in more detailed in the [provided documentation](./documentation/).
+The project's goal is to create an implementation of the [Sisu](https://sis-tuni.funidata.fi/) system, using [Java](https://www.java.com/en/), [JavaFX](https://openjfx.io/) library, and [SceneBuilder](https://gluonhq.com/products/scene-builder/).
+The program will have a working GUI, as well as functionalities that will be described in this `README.md` and in more detailed in the [provided documentation](./documentation/).

 Our team included: